 Yes.
 In its May 2025 inspection, Ofsted rated the school Outstanding in four out of five key areas (Behaviour and Attitudes, Personal Development, Leadership and Management, and Sixth Form Provision) and Good for Quality of Education.

 Yes, the college has a large and successful Sixth Form.
-In 2024, it ranked 6th in Peterborough for A-level outcomes, with over half of all grades at A*-B. Ofsted rated the Sixth Form provision as Outstanding in 2025.
+In the 2025 dataset, it ranks 2nd in Peterborough for sixth-form outcomes, with 50% of A-level grades at A*-B. Ofsted rated the Sixth Form provision as Outstanding in 2025.

 The school is known for strict uniform enforcement.
 Blazers, ties, and specific trousers or skirts are mandatory.
 The leadership views uniform as a key indicator of attitude and discipline.